NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 ---

 Google Earth Engine has a number of built in machine learning tools that are designed to work with multi-band raster data.
-This simplifies more complex analyses like classification.
-In this example, we will show an example of using TOS (Terrestrial Observational Data) woody vegetation data, which includes information about the plant species in the terrestrial sampling plots, to train a random forest machine learning model over a larger area, using the AOP reflectance and ecosystem structure (CHM) data.
-We will demonstrate this at the site <a href="https://www.neonscience.org/field-sites/clbj" target="_blank">CLBJ</a>) (Lyndon B. Johnson National Grassland in north-central Texas).
+This simplifies more complex analyses like classification (eg. classifying land types or species).
+In this example, we demonstrate species classification using a random forest machine learning model, using NEON AOP reflectance and ecosystem structure (CHM) data, and TOS (Terrestrial Observation System) woody vegetation data to train the model.
+For this example, we'll use airshed boundary of the site <a href="https://www.neonscience.org/field-sites/clbj" target="_blank">CLBJ</a>) (Lyndon B. Johnson National Grassland in north-central Texas).

 <div id="ds-objectives" markdown="1">

 ## Objectives
-After completing this activity, you will be able to:
- * Integrate NEON airborne (AOP) and field (TOS) datasets to run supervised classification
+After completing this activity, you will be able to integrate NEON airborne (AOP) and field (TOS) datasets to run supervised classification, which requires:
- * Understand pre-processing steps required for supervised learning classification
+ * Understanding pre-processing steps required for supervised learning classification
- * Split data into train and test data sets
+ * Splitting data into train and test data sets
- * Run the Random Forest machine learning model in Google Earth Engine
+ * Running the Random Forest machine learning model in Google Earth Engine
- * Assess model performance and learn what the different accuracy metrics can tell you
+ * Assessing model performance and learn what the different accuracy metrics can tell you

 ## Requirements
  * A gmail (@gmail.com) account